mipsmonsta/mipsmonsta.github.io/docs/_posts/2024-03-23-Reverse-a-Linked-List-in-Python-and-More.md

 ```

-You need to do it fast with one-pass.
-This requirement would be a essential and basic skill you need to have to solve LinkedList questions on leetcode.
-Example: you could use it in [Palindrome Linked List],
+The preamble is that you need to do it fast with one-pass.

-### Idea - Have None/Empty Node that is the prev node to point to from the current node
+### Idea - Start off with a `None` node as a Previous Node

 ```python
 prevNode = None